 Mr. Hughes is a Fellow of the Chartered Institute of Arbitrators, the Singapore Institute of Arbitrators, the Hong Kong Institute of Arbitrators and the Australian Centre for International Commercial Arbitration.
-He also serves as co-chair of the Korea Chapter of the Chartered Institute of Arbitrators, Director of the Korean Council for International Arbitration and Executive Committee Member of the Seoul International Dispute Resolution Center.
+He also serves as Chair of the Korea Chapter of the Chartered Institute of Arbitrators and as an Executive Committee Member of the Seoul International Dispute Resolution Center.

 Fluent in Korean, Mr. Hughes has served as adjunct professor of law at Korea University Law School, the Judicial Research & Training Institute of the Supreme Court of Korea, and the Hankuk University of Foreign Studies School of Law.
 In 2011, he was made an honorary citizen of Seoul by Mayor Park Won-Soon in recognition of his contributions to the legal community.